 While the aluminium frame of the Ultra Hard Coating (UHC) UV offers a benefits in both weight and pricing, we still stock a minimal amount of the HUC UV for those who insist on brass.
 Brass doesn't jam easily as it's a very malleable material and is more resistant to temperature changes.
 This means it won't get stuck as easily in extreme temperatures.
 The only drawback is the weight, brass is 3.5x times the density of aluminium, which means the HUC UV is heavier and a bit pricier.

 UV filters eliminate the ultraviolet light, which we cannot see, but affects our images.
 One of the first issues to take note of is that the light we as humans see and that is critical to our images' colour capture is around 400-750nm.
 Anything below is considered UV and anything higher is considered IR.

-In the film days this was a secondary benefit to the filters, but with the advent of digital sensors and built-in UV filters their secondary property has become their primary purpose.
-NiSi offer three different UV filters, the primary difference being the material that the ring is made of.
-They also offer a filter that is the more modern approach to this situation - a protector filter, which features much stronger glass than the UV filters.
-If you truly just want to protect your lens, this is the one to go for.
-If you want to protect your lens and eliminate the 250-395nm light spectrum, then choose one of the UV's based on the below information.
-They are ordered by price.
+In the film days, this was a secondary benefit to the filters, but with the advent of digital sensors and built-in UV filters, their secondary property has become their primary purpose.
+NiSi offers three different UV filters, the primary difference being the material that the ring is made of.

 All NiSI circular filters ship with a hard plastic storage case.
-If you are purchasing multiple circular filters, the soft pouch is a great addition for quick, safe and easy transport, storage and access.
+If you are purchasing multiple circular filters, the circular caddy pouch is a great addition for quick, safe and easy transport, storage and access.